olimorris/onedarkpro.nvim/README.md

 You can also use the command `:OnedarkproColors` to open a scratch buffer with the colors from the currently loaded theme.
 This then allows a colorizer plugin to highlight the colors.

+> :bangbang: Please ensure that the colorscheme loads ahead of any plugins which may wish to use the colors

 #### Getting colors before the theme loads

 Whilst the `get_colors` method is useful in most cases, it may be neccessary to get a theme's colors before it has fully loaded.
 The common use case is for creating custom colors when configuring the theme.
 For this the `get_preloaded_colors` method can be used: